In this article, you'll learn how to add headings, content, assignments, discussions, files, and links to your lesson.

 Here's how to include discussions in your lesson:

 - Select an existing, non-graded discussion or the New discussion option from the drop-down.
 If you're adding a new discussion, you'll then have to enter the discussion details.
+If you're adding a graded discussion, choose it from the list of assignments.

 - Check to allow students to start discussions in this lesson section.
 If you check Yes, you'll also have the option to require each student to start a discussion in this section.